 Jenna Bluhm's testimony also occurred on August 27, 2019, from 1:06 p.m. to approximately 2:47 p.m.
-As forecast in Ms. Jipp's opening, Jenna testified that she told her Aunt Jane that she believed there could be DNA from Defendant's semen on the rugs in her cousin Brooke's bathroom.
+As forecast in Ms. Jipp's opening, Jenna testified that she had told her Aunt Jane (Defendant's mother-in-law), that she believed there could be DNA from Defendant's semen on the rugs in her cousin Brooke's bathroom.

 Jenna also testified that she had not bothered to describe the rugs to her aunt because "they were the only ones in Brooke's bathroom."
 (TTI at 176).
-When the assistant prosecutor showed Jenna the bath mats received by Trooper Desch, Jenna indicated that those were not the rugs from Brooke's bathroom and were not the rugs on which she was sexually assaulted by Defendant.
+When Ms. Jipp showed Jenna the bath mats received by Trooper Desch, Jenna indicated that those were not the rugs from Brooke's bathroom and were not the rugs on which she was sexually assaulted by Defendant.
 In addition, she did not recall ever seeing green, white, and blue bath mats at her aunt's house.
 (TTI at 176-177).

-MSP Trooper Eric Desch also testified on the first day of trial.
-He testified immediately after Jenna.
-Beginning from page 198 of the trial transcript of August 27, 2019 ("TTI") through page 211, Ms. Jipp elicited a catalogue of Trooper Desch's investigative shortcomings - failure to properly and timely collect evidence (including the bathmats), failure to properly identify the rugs, failure to document rugs in other bathrooms, failure to properly photograph the crime scene, and failure to conduct timely and thorough witness interviews.
+MSP Trooper Eric Desch testified immediately after Jenna.
+As she had forecasted in her opening, beginning from page 198 of the trial transcript of August 27, 2019 ("TTI") through page 211, Ms. Jipp elicited a catalogue of Trooper Desch's investigative shortcomings - that he had failed to properly and timely collect evidence (including the bathmats), that he failed to secure proper identification of the rugs, failed to document rugs in other bathrooms, failed to properly photograph the crime scene, and failed to conduct timely and thorough witness interviews.
 His testimony went in total from 3:11 p.m. to 3:47 p.m.
 The 36 minute time period included direct-examination by Ms. Jipp and cross-examination by Mr. Maesen (trial attorney for Defendant), followed by a bench conference.
 There was no redirect.
 (TTI at 192-215).

-Judge Bakker sent the first email to Ms. Koch at 3:41 p.m. that first day of trial.
-She commented, "This Trooper [Desch] didn't do a very good investigation.
+Judge Bakker sent the first email to the elected prosecutor Myrene Koch at 3:41 p.m. that first day of trial and commented, "This Trooper [Desch] didn't do a very good investigation.
 Don't they have detectives with MSP anymore?"
 (Appendix A).
 By the time Judge Bakker sent her first email, Ms. Jipp had already finished questioning Trooper Desch.
+(Prosecutor Koch did not reply until the following day.)

-Approximately 10 minutes later, Ms. Jipp called MSP Detective Sergeant Todd Workman to the stand.
+Immediately following Trooper Desch's testimony, Ms. Jipp called MSP Detective Sergeant Todd Workman to the stand.
 (TTI at 217-218).
-Among other things, Detective Workman testified that based on the allegations in the case, as a matter of protocol, Jenna should have been referred for a medical exam but had not been.
+Among other things, Detective Workman testified that based on the allegations in the case, as a matter of county investigative protocol, Jenna should have been referred for a medical exam.
+She had not been.
 (TTI at 225).
+Detective Workman's testimony was very brief.
+There was no additional testimony regarding the investigation or the medical exam.

-Prosecutor Koch did not respond to Judge Bakker until 8:47 a.m. on the second day of trial, August 28, 2019, "They do [have detectives] but not typically for CSC's.
+Prosecutor Koch did not respond to Judge Bakker until 8:47 a.m. on the second day of trial, August 28, 2019.
+She wrote, "[MSP does have detectives] but not typically for CSC's.
 This trooper [Desch] has been given additional personal training since this investigation."
 (Appendix A).
-Ms. Koch was unaware that a detective had been assigned to this particular CSC case.
+From her response, Ms. Koch was unaware of the fact that a detective (Workman), had been assigned to this particular CSC case.